New Rail Financing Framework (NRFF)

-The New Rail Financing Framework, or NRFF for short, is a new model of rail operations in Singapore that places operating assets in the hands of the Land Transport Authority (LTA), the statutory board under the Singapore Government.
+The New Rail Financing Framework (NRFF) is the operating model for all rail services in Singapore, wherein rail assets are owned by the Land Transport Authority (LTA), a statutory board under the Singapore government.

 Types of Frameworks

 Due to the staggered rollout of the NRFF, there are differences in the financing framework between each train line.
-As of 2021, there are three separate financing frameworks as follows:
+In 2021, there were three separate financing frameworks as follows:

 SBS Transit

-The Downtown Line (DTL) operated by SBS Transit was the first line to operate under the NRFF, starting at launch (under NRFF Version 1).
+The Downtown Line (DTL) was the first line to operate under the NRFF, starting in 2011 when SBS Transit was awarded the operating contract (under NRFF Version 1).
 One outcome of the NRFF is the appearance of the DTL’s C951 trains, which are predominantly white with turquoise and dark blue reflecting the assigned colour of the line.

-The company continues operating the NEL, SPLRT on a daily basis and retains a share of the earnings.
+The company continues operating the NEL and SPLRT daily and retains a share of the earnings.
 It pays a licence charge to LTA annually, which varies according to SBS Transit’s profitability, and the money goes into a sinking fund for asset replacement.
 SBS Transit also has to abide by a more stringent maintenance regimen, as well as higher service standards.
 Financial penalties faced are also greater than the ones in place now if SBS Transit fails to do so.

 Downtown Line transition to NRFF Version 2